 Silent Auction: In order to keep the festival affordable to attend, each vendor is requested to donate a piece of merchandise (or gift certificate for service providers) to be auctioned.
 (This is a good way to advertise your booth, as many people will visit the auction over the course of the event.)

 Donations to the auction will raise money to offset festival expenses and keep the event free to the public.
-Donated items will be collected on Friday morning before setting up.
+Donated items will be collected on Friday morning.

 **All vendors are required to comply with the Indian Arts and Crafts Act of 1990, as amended in 2010.
 (The full text of this law is included at the end of this document.)

 The Indian Arts and Crafts Board has instructed that the 2010 amendment places additional responsibilities on the organizers of events like the Summer Solstice Flute Festival for ensuring compliance with the Act.

 Therefore we must require that each of our vendors specifically comply with the following: